MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 If your app includes a messaging extension, make sure it adheres to these guidelines.

 > [!TIP]
-> For information on creating a high-quality experience, see the [messaging extension design guidelines](~/messaging-extensions/design/messaging-extension-design.md).
+> For information on creating a high-quality experience, see the [Teams messaging extension design guidelines](~/messaging-extensions/design/messaging-extension-design.md).

 ### 7.1 Action commands